datomatic/prisma-laravel-generator/README.md

 ```

 #### Timestamps: `created_at` and `updated_at`
-By default, if your field's name is `created_at` or `updated_at`, you don't need to add these annotations.
+By default, if your field's name is `created_at` or `updated_at`, you don't need to add these annotations since they're automatically classified as (created/updated)-at timestamp and considered read-only.

 If you define a `created_at`, you have to define also an `updated_at` field (and vice-versa).

 You might use `@updatedAt` instead of `/// updated_at`, if you prefer.

+Fields with these annotations are automatically considered as read-only.

 ```prisma
 model Example {